Alejogb1/job-board/blog-data/groovy-sql-query-execution-example.md

 id: "groovy-sql-query-execution-example"
 ---

-Okay so you're asking about groovy and sql execution huh?
+Okay so you're asking about groovy and sql execution right?
 I've been there man believe me.
 I've wrestled with JDBC drivers and weird SQL dialects more times than I care to remember.
 It's a classic case of "it works on my machine" until it totally doesn't.

 Alright lets dive into it I've got some scars from past battles I can show you.